blackjk3/react-form-builder/README.md

 There is a `variables.js` file that contains a sample base 64 signature.
 This variable is passed into the demo builder and generator for testing.
 Use the variable key "JOHN" to test the variable replacement.

 # Vendor Dependencies
 In order to make the form builder look pretty, there are a few dependencies other than React.
-Style sheets from these library must be added to index.html.
+Style sheets from `Bootstrap` and `FontAwesome` must be added to index.html.
 See the example code in [index.html](https://github.com/Kiho/react-form-builder/blob/master/public/index.html#L5) for more details.

 - Bootstrap
 - FontAwesome

 # SASS
 All relevant styles are located in css/application.css.scss.